mpeeples2008/ArchNetSci/_book/03-exploratory-analysis.md

 ### Distance

 In some cases, you may simply want information about the graph distance between nodes in general or perhaps the average distance.
-There are a variety of functions that can help with this including "igraph::distances" and "igraph::mean_distance."
+There are a variety of functions that can help with this including `igraph::distances` and `igraph::mean_distance`.
 These work on simple networks, directed networks, and weighted networks.

 ```r